We sure hope so because we drank a couple of pots of coffee just coming up with these cost-saving tips! We are sure you have heard about DIY projects.

 DIY couples that choose a family venue stay under budget

-Since you do not need to feed hundreds of guests, you can hire a catering service or organize a family cookout.
-Have a self-service bar or hire a bartender and have a DJ play some music to get the party going.
-You will save even more on décor with a laid back minimalism wedding theme.
+Since you do not need to feed hundreds of guests, you can hire a catering service, street food truck, or organize a family cookout.
+Have a self-service bar or hire a bartender & have a DJ play some music to get the party going.
+You will save even more on décor with a laid-back minimalist wedding theme.